aaroncunliffe/information-scraper/README.md

 Given an email address, this program takes the domain portion and runs 4 operations using that data:

 ### 1. Website cralwer:
-Attempts to crawl the site page by page, looking for other email addresses and phone numbers.
+Attempts to crawl the domain page by page, looking for other email addresses and phone numbers.

 ### 2. Google Places API:
 performs a Places lookup using the Google API to attempt to gather various information if the domain is associated with a business, e.g. business address, opening hours etc.